pkar70/MyLibs/Nuget-GeoPos/README.md

     Function IsInsideRectangle(latMin As Double, latMax As Double, lonMin As Double, lonMax As Double) As Boolean Function IsInsideRectangle(oGeoPos0 As BasicGeopos, oGeoPos1 As BasicGeopos) As Boolean

-    Function IsInsideCircle(center As BasicGeopos, radius As Double)
+    Function IsInsideCircle(center As BasicGeopos, radius As Double) As Boolean

 # get centers of some regions